PritiiS/e-bookstore/README.md

 # e-bookstore
-its a front for online book store website .
+its a front-end for online book store website .